karaposu/brightdata/README.md

 ---

-``pip install brightdata``  →  one import away from grabbing JSON rows from Amazon, Instagram, LinkedIn, Tiktok, Youtube, X, Reddit and more in a production-grade way.
+``pip install brightdata``  →  one import away from grabbing JSON//HTML data from Amazon, Instagram, LinkedIn, Tiktok, Youtube, X, Reddit and whole Web in a production-grade way.

-(Scroll down in https://brightdata.com/products/web-scraper to see all specialized scrapers )
+Abstract away scraping entirely and enjoy your data.

-Note:  This is an unofficial SDK
+Note:  This is an unofficial SDK.
+Please visit https://brightdata.com/products/ for official information.

 ## Supported Services